avinashsi/nginx_ingress/README.md

                 }
          }

-      }

 ```
 Terminating the ssl connection in configuration.
-Mapping the '/' to hello-service which is mapped to helloworld pod.
+Mapping the following path '/' to hello-service which is mapped to helloworld pod.

 Now create the nginx ConfigMap and nginx Pod which will use this ConfigMap.